aaronamran/Lift-and-Shift-a-LAMP-Web-App-to-EC2-and-RDS/README.md

 - Now open `index.php` in web browser to see if it now works as expected <br />
   ![image](https://github.com/user-attachments/assets/78b87581-8d81-403c-ba71-ff2d7603851d) <br />
   It finally works after a lengthy troubleshooting process.
-The rest of the homelab project can continue
+The rest of the homelab project can continue.
+Add a few names such as Ben, Cass and Amanda in the web app

 - Export the DB for future migration
   ```